Radbuglet/autoken/README.md

 Here, we're using the placeholder lifetime in `Nothing` to limit the lifetime of the loans to the reference to the `loaner`.
 Pretty convenient.

-Finally, fallible `borrow` method variants can be implemented in a way almost identical to what was used in the previous example:
+Finally, fallible `borrow` method variants can be implemented in a way almost identical to the previous example's:

 ```rust
 use autoken::{Nothing, PotentialMutableBorrow};